Asking for support

 The result: here you describe the unexpected behaviour.
 Sometimes it also helps to describe how you thought the software (or hardware) should work so that we can understand better the expected vs the unexpected behaviour.

-Expected result: if required describe how you thought the software is going to work.
+Expected result: if required, describe how you thought the software is going to work.

-Attach as much additional information as you can.
-Particularly useful are: screenshots, screen recordings, photos or videos of the issue on the outputs (projections, screens or similar).
+photos or videos of the issue on the outputs (projections, screens or similar).

 What are reproduction steps?